davichodavid/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Both methods iterate through an array, map creates a new array, forEach does not.

 2. What is the difference between a function and a method?

+A function runs a task in JS while a method is a function property within an object.

 3. What is closure?

+It is a feature in JS where functions have access to variables outside the function if non are defined.

 4. Describe the four rules of the 'this' keyword.

+Implicit: Will point to the Object in which it is called.
+Explicit: Uses call or apply to point to a specified Object.
+Window: Will point to Window/Global.
+New: Will point to the Object that was just created.

 5. Why do we need super() in an extended class?

+So the prototypes and properties of the class being extended are accessible to the extended class.

 ## Project Set up